w3c-ccg/traceability-interop/README.md

 1. Select "Start Recording" to start audio recording

-1. Post the agenda link in the meeting chat box
+1. Post the agenda link (if non-standing) in the meeting chat box

    `Agenda: https://github.com/w3c-ccg/traceability-interop/AGENDA.md`

 1. Address IP note, agenda review, and scribe selection topic

     - Note the topic in the chat box
       `Topic: IP Note, Agenda Review, Scribe Selection`
     - Announce the agenda for the meeting.
 Meetings alternate between focus on the trace-interop and trace-vocab repositories.
     - Read the standard IP note